johnklint81/ant_colony_tsp/README.md

 # ant_colony_tsp
-An ant colony optimizer for the travelling salesman problem
+An ant colony optimizer using roulette wheel selection for the travelling salesman problem.
+It is written in Matlab.
+Run the program with RunAntSystem.m.